bb-io/docs/src/content/docs/apps/Webflow.mdx

 ### Collection items

+- **Search collection items** searches all collection items for a specific collection.
 - **Download collection item** returns content of a specific collection item in HTML format.
 - **Publish collection item** publishes a specific collection item.
 This actions can only publish an item of the default locale, because of the Webflow API limitation.
 - **Upload collection item** updates content of a specific collection item from HTML file.